TPO Search

 How do I check for TPOs near Corhampton?

 Enter your postcode in our search tool to see TPOs near Corhampton plotted on an interactive map.
-Corhampton falls within South Downs National Park Authority and Winchester City Council, which has data in our dataset.
+Corhampton falls within Winchester City Council and South Downs National Park Authority, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Corhampton?

-Corhampton falls within South Downs National Park Authority and Winchester City Council.
+Corhampton falls within Winchester City Council and South Downs National Park Authority.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Corhampton?